Evertz/gist/README.md

-Because you can't create gists as an organization
+Because you can't create gists as an organization!